 :dev {:extra-paths ["dev"]}}}

-folder to your :nREPL
+dev folder to your :nREPL alias as

 well.

-Seeing as you will only be using nREPL
+Seeing as you will only be using nREPL during

 development, this is needed.
-We can merge :dev
+We can merge :dev and

-eventually if they become too much to keep in
+:nREPL eventually if they become too much to keep in

 sync.